 When you feel like a cigarette, put a lozenge into your mouth and move it around your mouth from time to time.
 Do not chew or swallow it.
 Nicotine is absorbed through the mouth and slowly released into your body.

 It helps by replacing some of the nicotine you would normally get from smoking.
 You may still get cravings but the nicotine lozenge takes the edge off.
-Using the lozenge can also help reduce nicotine withdrawals such as cravings, difficulty concentrating, frustration, restlessness and anxiety.
+Using the lozenge can also help reduce nicotine withdrawal symptoms such as cravings, difficulty concentrating, frustration, restlessness and anxiety.

 The nicotine lozenges are one of cheapest NRT products, and they are fast acting.
 The nicotine gets to the brain quickly (after five minutes).
 Some people tell us they don’t like the flavour of the lozenge (but make sure you’re using as directed).